-On d2l you will always have a vocabulary quiz, the due date will be just right after you have completed your vocabulary practice on Vhl.
+On d2l you will always have a vocabulary quiz, at the beginning of the chapter, and once you have completed the vocabulary section on vhl.
+The due date will be just right after you have completed your vocabulary practice on Vhl.
 These vocabulary quizzes will be designed by your professor, and will be true or false, multiple choice, matching, etc.